Find Affordable College Courses

 Check out the human development associate degree programs at these schools if you want to attend one of the most popular in Alabama.

-Our analysis found Wallace Community College, Dothan to be the most popular school for human development and family studies students who want to pursue a associate degree in Alabama.
-Wallace, Dothan is a small public school located in the city of Dothan.
+Our 2023 rankings named Wallace Community College, Dothan the most popular school in Alabama for human development and family studies students working on their associate degree.
+Wallace, Dothan is a small public school located in the small city of Dothan.

 About 95% of the students majoring in human development at the school are women while 5% are male.